mihasK/weebly/README.md

 # weebly
 Python functions to simplify interfacing with weebly cloud api

-Requires that you fetch the API_KEY and API_SECRET and assign them as follows:
+Setup:
+Fetch API_KEY and API_SECRET from your Weebly Cloud Dashboard and import them.
+Also include the user_id of a test account.

 * WEEBLY_API_KEY
 * WEEBLY_API_SECRET
+* WEEBLY_TEST_ACCOUNT_ID

 For testing, you should create a user account set the user_id as: